Offene Gesellschaft OG (General Partnership)

 The partners fully tax their total profits themselves (income tax).
-The company is liable for VAT.
+The company is subject to VAT.

-The partners are subject to mandatory insurance under the Social Insurance Law for Commerce and Trade (Gewerbliches Sozialversicherungsgesetz GSVG), unless they are covered by the small business regime.
+The partners are subject to mandatory insurance under the Social Insurance Law for Commerce and Trade (Gewerbliches Sozialversicherungsgesetz GSVG), unless they are covered by the small business ruling.